|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Examples of such hazards include coal, oil and gas-fired furnaces, space heaters, and water heaters (watch especially for cracks in the chimney liner or flue) as well as wood-burning fireplaces.
 Non-electric ranges and stoves pose a similar but lesser hazard.
 Using an internal combustion engine or barbecue grill in a confined space such as a garage, house, or tent can rapidly build CO to dangerous levels and should NEVER be done under any circumstance.

 The symptoms of poisoning are similar to influenza (the flu)...and the gas may make you so sleepy that you just don't wake up.
-According to the MG Industries MSDS for carbon monoxide:
+According to the MG Industries SDS for carbon monoxide:

 At 40-60%, anginal pain, incoordination, hallucinations, lethargy, syncope and collapse, and increased respiration and pulse may occur.
 At 60-80% there may be decreased respiration, blood pressure and pulse, and deepening coma with intermittent convulsions and incontinence of urine and feces.
 Rarely, there may be a pink or red skin discoloration, but cyanosis or pallor is more common.
 Other reported signs and symptoms include increased temperature, dilated pupils, perspiration, muscle spasms, hyperreflexia, aching limbs, and retinal hemorrhage or venous engorgement.
 Above 70-80%, rapid death from respiratory or cardiac arrest usually occurs.
 Death may also be caused by myocardial or cerebral infarction.
 Cerebral edema may also occur.
 In non-fatal cases or when death is not immediate, primary or secondary effects of tissue hypoxia and some atypical reactions may develop.

-The toxicity of CO results from its very tight binding to hemoglobin, the species that carries oxygen from your lungs to your bodily tissues.
-For hemoglobin to work, it can't bind oxygen very tightly (otherwise it couldn't release it at its destination).
+The toxicity of CO results from its very tight binding to hemoglobin, the species in your blood that carries oxygen (O2) from your lungs to your bodily tissues.
+For hemoglobin to work, it can't bind oxygen very tightly (otherwise it couldn't release oxygen at its destination).
 Unfortunately, CO binds to hemoglobin 200 times more tightly than O2.
 Carboxyhemoglobin (the molecule formed when CO binds to hemoglobin) does not perform oxygen transport, and it rapidly builds up.
 In essence, victims are slowly suffocated because their hemoglobin is consumed.

 The fatal concentration of CO depends on the length of the exposure, air turnover, exertion etc. Levels above 300 ppm for more than 1-2 hours can lead to death, and exposure to 800 ppm (0.08%) can be fatal after an hour.